 Why is it important and what does it mean?

 The adoption of regenerative practices is not a one and done switch - Nori accepts the addition of stacked regenerative practices to establish a Switch Year and this switch does not have to be the first regenerative practice a farmer adopts.
-But, to qualify for the Nori pilot, the farmer must have implemented a new regenerative agriculture practice no earlier than 2010.
-For example, if a farmer has been implementing no-till on his fields since 2000 and has adopted no other regenerative practices these fields would not qualify for the Nori pilot.
-However, if a farmer has implemented no-till in 2000 and then begins cover cropping in 2011, the Switch Year is 2011 and the regenerative agriculture practice from which the incremental soil organic carbon is modeled is cover cropping.
+But, to qualify for the Nori program, the farmer must have implemented a new regenerative agriculture practice no earlier than 2012.
+For example, if a farmer has been implementing no-till on his fields since 2000 and has adopted no other regenerative practices these fields would not qualify for the Nori program.
+However, if a farmer has implemented no-till in 2000 and then begins cover cropping in 2012, the Switch Year is 2012 and the regenerative agriculture practice from which the incremental soil organic carbon is modeled is cover cropping.

 Figure 1.
-The above graphic portrays the modelling of soil organic carbon (SOC) storage due to old practices (green bars) and new practices (gold bars) based on the Switch year in 2014.
+The above graphic portrays the modeling of soil organic carbon (SOC) storage due to old practices (green bars) and new practices (gold bars) based on the Switch year in 2018.

 Figure 2.
 Based on the Switch year of 2018, NRTs are issued as the difference between SOC drawn down due to modeled old vs new practices (blue bars).